Are you the Peter Jennings I know?

 - is an advisor to the Northern California DX Foundation.

-- created the Slinger Slingbox Recorder and Viewer applications.
+- created the Slinger Slingbox Recorder and Viewer apps.

-- is a docent at the Computer History Museum.
+- was a docent at the Computer History Museum in Mountain View, California.

-- is a life member of TechShop, where he likes to make things.
+- was a life member of TechShop, where he likes to make things.

 - created a profitable Twitter identity and trivia game web site and sold it in 2009.